cacilhas/microcli/README.md

 ## `lidmonitor`

-Util to monitor LID switching.
+Util to watch LID switching.

 ### Use